- From 2020 to 2021, translated the first half of the third volume into Italian. Thank you very much!

 - From 2016 to 2019, Cao Sĩ Sơn admirably translated all five volumes into Vietnamese.
-He also updated the first volume in 2020.
-Thank you very much for this unique and wonderful effort!
+He also updated the first volume in 2020, and the others in 2021.
+Thank you very much for this wonderful effort!

 - In 2020, Enrique Ynfante Milá translated the third volume into Spanish.
 Thank you very much for this wonderful work!